-- Make sure you have a running dynamics accessory, such as the HRM-Pro accessory. - Pair the running dynamics accessory with your watch again, according to the instructions. - If you are using the HRM-Pro accessory, pair it with your watch using ANT+ technology, rather than Bluetooth technology. - If the running dynamics data display shows only zeros, make sure the accessory is worn right-side up.
+- Make sure you have a running dynamics accessory, such as the HRM-Pro accessory.
+Accessories with running dynamics have on the front of the module. - Pair the running dynamics accessory with your watch again, according to the instructions. - If you are using the HRM-Pro accessory, pair it with your watch using ANT+ technology, rather than Bluetooth technology. - If the running dynamics data display shows only zeros, make sure the accessory is worn right-side up.
 NOTE: Ground contact time and balance appears only while running.
 It is not calculated while walking.